TongWu/IT5001-SoftwareDevFundamental/README.md

 ### 1.2 Notes

-The self-orgnised note can be found at [this link](https://wiki.wu.engineer/NationalUniversityOfSingapore/IT5001-SoftwareDevFundamental) (The UI is Chinese Version), or navigate to the 'Notes' folder in this repo.
+The self-orgnised note can be found at [this link](https://wiki.wu.engineer/NationalUniversityOfSingapore/IT5001-SoftwareDevFundamental), or navigate to the 'Notes' folder in this repo.